 Arizona Bill of Sale Form

-• For motor vehicle sales, prior to October 2022, it was required that the title must be signed by both the seller and buyer in the presence of a notary public.
-The notarized title was required for the new owner to register the vehicle.
+- For motor vehicle sales, before October 2022, it was obligatory that the title should be signed in the presence of a notary public by both parties for a car to be considered officially sold.
+The notarized title was needed for the new owner to have the vehicle registered.

-• The Arizona DMV (MVD) cannot notarize titles.
-Only a notary public can notarize a title in Arizona.
+- The Arizona DMV (MVD) is not allowed to provide any titles with a notarized certificate.
+The notary public assigned by the state is the only person that can notarize a title in Arizona.

 What is a Bill of Sale?